C0rine/Mume/README.md

 ### Sources of External Code
 All of the resources used are referenced within the code using comments.
 Below the most important resources are listed:
-- For the implementation of Volley and learning how to use JSON:
+- For the implementation of Volley and learning how to use JSON: https://www.youtube.com/watch?v=hJRjCurwXVw&index=30&list=PLonJJ3BVjZW6CtAMbJz1XD8ELUs1KXaTD
-- For the configuration of the GridView that holds the search results:
+- For the configuration of the GridView that holds the search results: http://developer.android.com/guide/topics/ui/layout/gridview.html (official developer guide)
 - For the implementation of the Facebook Graph Call to get the album: https://developers.facebook.com/docs/graph-api/reference/v2.5/album (official documentation)
 - Used to set up the RecyclerView with the CardViews for Facebook: https://www.binpress.com/tutorial/android-l-recyclerview-and-cardview-tutorial/156 (tutorial)
 - For the implementation of the header and footer in the RecyclerView: http://stackoverflow.com/questions/26530685 (stackoverflow answers)